signalwire/video-sdk-react-native-demo/README.md

 - Checkout
 - [Generate JWT Token]
-  > Note: While generating token you can add other [Permissions], apart from deafault permissions
+  > Note: While generating token you can add other [Permissions], apart from default permissions
 - Replace that token in the `App.js`
 - Run below commands